 Who insures jewellery?

 We’ve mentioned The Co-Operators, Jewelers Mutual, Chubb, and Aviva insurance in this article.
 Each one can insure jewellery, but at what price and with what exclusions?
 Your first call should be to your current home insurance provider (e..g.
-TD, Intact, RBC, etc.) to see what it might cost to add your new ring to your home insurance policy.
+TD, Intact, RBC, etc.) to see what it might cost to add your new ring to the contents insurance portion to your home insurance policy.

 - How To Protect Your Home Against Break-Ins